eth-library/biodex--mobile-app/backend/README.md

 ## Users

 Users can be created via the admin panel or via App.
+Creating a user via admin is a 2-step process.
+After having set the email, username and password, another form opens.
+Make sure to also fill the required information there.
+Otherwise, the related registration profile will be missing and the user won't be able to reset his password.

 As logged in user, you can invite other users.
 They will receive an email with a registration code and they can sign up with it.

 There is currently no way to register without knowing an admin or getting invited by an existing user.